 Our PLS analysis also indicated that the firm's internal environments significantly influence its ERP implementation as evidenced by a significant positive relationship between the IE and the ERPI construct at $\alpha = 0.01$ (with $\beta = 0.595$, t = 11.225).
 This finding is consistent with the findings of several prior studies conducted by Motwani et al. (2002), Zhang et al. (2002), and Kwahk and Lee (2008) indicating that the firm's internal environment led to successful ERP implementation.
-For instance, Identifying the drivers of ERP
+For instance, Identifying the organizational readiness and proper change management could lead to the drivers of ERP successful implementation of ERP by mitigating the organizational resistance to ERP implementation.
+As a matter of fact, in our experiments, all the internal environment sub-constructs but organizational structure were proven to be critical for successful ERP implementation.